WalletWasabi/WasabiDoc/docs/why-wasabi/BitcoinPrivacy.md

 Most wallets automatically generate new change addresses for every transaction, but payment addresses are selected manually by the user.

 Read more about the privacy concerns of address reuse in the [separate entry](https://en.bitcoin.it/wiki/Address_reuse) and the [privacy chapter](https://en.bitcoin.it/Privacy#Address_reuse) of the Bitcoin wiki.

 ### Wasabi's Solution

+_**Remove used address from GUI**_

+Here one person sends one address to a public forum, like in the bio of a social media network or on a website, and anyone can send bitcoin to this address.

+#### Dusting

+tb1qg6dzr2yzgyyc7q59w4e4r4yu8ax87zaclh0x36

+### Wasabi's Solution